jsartisan/frontend-challenges/challenges/219-find-minimum-in-rotated-sorted-array/README.md

-You are given an array of length n which was originally sorted in ascending order.
-It has now been rotated between 1 and n times.
-For example, the array nums = [1,2,3,4,5,6] might become:
+Consider an array that was initially sorted in ascending order, but has been shifted right a certain number of positions (between 1 and n, where n is the array length).
+Take this example with the array [1,2,3,4,5,6]:

-- [3,4,5,6,1,2] if it was rotated 4 times.
+- After shifting right 4 positions: [3,4,5,6,1,2]
-- [1,2,3,4,5,6] if it was rotated 6 times.
+- After shifting right 6 positions: [1,2,3,4,5,6]

-Notice that rotating the array 4 times moves the last four elements of the array to the beginning.
-Rotating the array 6 times produces the original array.
+When we shift right by 4, the last 4 elements move to the front while the others move to the end.
+A full rotation of n positions returns us to the original array.

-Assuming all elements in the rotated sorted array nums are unique, return the minimum element of this array.
+Your task is to find the smallest number in this shifted array, given that all numbers are distinct.

-A solution that runs in O(n) time is trivial, can you write an algorithm that runs in O(log n) time?
+While scanning the entire array would work in O(n) time, can you devise a more efficient solution that runs in O(log n)?

 **Constraints:**
 - 1 ≤ nums.length ≤ 1000